LDAV-Symposium/ldav-web-instructions/README.md

 to the new repository.

-Once the changes are pushed to GitHub (and GitHub has some time to rebuild), [https://ldav.org] should be redirected to the new pages.
+Once the changes are pushed to GitHub (and GitHub has some time to rebuild), https://ldav.org should be redirected to the new pages.

-### Check links

-Once the rotation is complete, go to [ldav.org] and double-check all of the web links.
-When the main page was moved to the archive, the relative position of many pages changed, so make sure they are all still active.
-Also, make sure the links of the new page are correct (including links to last year's page and all other archive pages).

 ## Update page